A&P Group: History

-Current operations
+Operational centres

 As one of only two remaining significant commercial ship repair companies in the United Kingdom, along with Cammell Laird, A&P Group has become a centre of excellence for ship owners and managers operating in North West Europe and continues to grow a profitable and successful business employing over 1,000 skilled staff (678 employees in 2013 plus agency workers) in the North East and South West of England.

 A&P Tyne

-A&P Tyne is located at Hebburn, Tyne and Wear, UK and is positioned along the River Tyne.
+A&P Tyne is located at Hebburn on the River Tyne, Tyne and Wear.
 The facility consists of two dry docks (only one is currently in use), two quays and a large steel fabrication shed.
 The facility also has eight cranes lifting up to 100 tonnes, a steel workshop, joinery workshop and engineering workshop.

 The dry dock at A&P Tyne is the largest on the east coast of the UK.
 It is 259 m long, 45.7 m wide and has a depth of 5.6 m below the datum of navigational charts allowing it to accommodate a wide variety of ships.
 The two quays are Bede Quay and West Quay.